Have you been selected to participate in an international mobility program?

 Tandem Language Learning is an opportunity to improve your skills in a foreign language outside the classroom, in a more relaxed and informal context.
 It is a meeting between native speakers of different languages who wish to improve their level of proficiency in a foreign language, by speaking together and learning about each other's cultures.

 For further information visit the dedicated page.

 Support for students with disabilities and/or special needs

-Students with disabilities and/or special needs may also benefit from other dedicated services.
+You can also benefit from other dedicated services.

 Psychological Support Service

 The Psychological Support Service for students of the University of Trento is a listening area for those who are experiencing psychological distress, that has negative consequences on the academic career and, in general, on university life.